-- Foye WO "Principles of Medicinal chemistry 'Lea & Fibiger.
-Koro Ikovas A, Burckhalter JH.
+4. Foye WO "Principles of Medicinal chemistry 'Lea & Fibiger.

+5. Koro lkovas A, Burckhalter JH.
 "Essentials of Medicinal Chemistry" Wiley Interscience.

-Wolf ME, ed "The Basis of Medicinal Chemistry, Burger's Medicinal Chemistry" John Wiley& - 7.
-Patrick Graham, L., An Introduction to Medicinal Chemistry, Oxford University Press.
+6. Wolf ME, ed "The Basis of Medicinal Chemistry, Burger's Medicinal Chemistry" John Wiley&

+7. Patrick Graham, L., An Introduction to Medicinal Chemistry, Oxford University Press.
 8. Smith HJ, Williams H, eds, "Introduction to the Principles of Drug Design" Wright Boston.

 9. Silverman R.B.
-"The Organic Chemistry of Drug Design and Drug Action" Academic Press
+"The Organic Chemistry of Drug Design and Drug Action" Academic Press New York.

-Centre for Bioinformatics Computer Aided Drug Designing Semester II
+Centre for Bioinformatics Computer Aided Drug Designing Semester II and evaluated report from the organization where internship was carried out.

-Course Code 23BIND102IN01 Course Credits (L: 0 T: 0 P:4) Max.
-Marks 100 Time of end term examination Note: The cand and evaluated r lidate will submit an Interneport from the organization ship report to the Director with suc where internship was carried out. cessful completion Learning Obje ctives: the state of the s sional ability through an appropriate learning, Learning Outc omes: on of the course, the student shall be able to understand The appropriate the property of the prope dication of theoretical conce epts of computational biology.
-The duration of Internship is of 120 hours fo or 4 credits during summer vacation.
+IVIAA.
+IVIAI II 23BIND102IN01 Course Credits (L: 0 T: 0 P:4) 100 Time of end term examination 1: 1-t- will submit an Interr nship report to the Director with such ccessful completion von v flantil

+This subject is designed to develop a professional ability through an appropriate learning.

+Upon completion of the course, the student shall be able to understand

+The application of theoretical concepts of computational biology.

+The duration of Internship is of 120 hours for 4 credits during summer vacation.